sahilverma-dev/instagram-firebase/README.md

 # Instagram Firebase

-An Instgram Clone made up with Firebase and Firebase.
+An Instgram Clone made up with React JS and Firebase 9.

 ## Live Website